 Yes, you can book the Skywalk as a single experience if you are short on time.

-Should You Book the Jasper Skwalk in Advance?
+Should You Book the Jasper Skywalk in Advance?

-During peak season and peak times, the Jasper Skywalk does sell out, so we recommend booking in advance to avoid waiting in lines or waiting for an open timeslot.
+During peak season and peak times, the Jasper Skywalk can sell out, so we recommend booking in advance to avoid waiting in lines or for an open timeslot.

-Can I Experience the Columbia Icefield Tour in Other Languages?
+Can You Experience the Tour in Other Languages?

 However, if driving the Icefields Parkway from Banff to Jasper you enter Jasper National Park right before reaching the Icefield Discovery Center.
 So calling this attraction the “Banff Skywalk” may confuse people.